Table of contents

 5. Advanced customization for products

 Although product customization has been in the market for a while now, being able to provide last-minute personalization at an affordable price is something that can put you ahead of your competition in 2021.
+Using PIM software to upgrade to provide rich data on your multiple stores at the same time will take over manual editing.

 Take a look at Nike by You: it allows you to customize every aspect of your Nike Airs, making customers feel unique wearing a product that is owned by many.